Reggio-Digital/wishlist/README.md

 5. **Simpler Implementation**: No complex server-side filtering based on user identity, no half-measures that provide false security.

 **Alternative Considered (and Rejected):**
+- **Server-side filtering**: Backend could filter out `claimed: true` items when the list owner requests their own list.
+However, this adds complexity for marginal benefit—ultimately, if someone wants to spoil their surprise badly enough, they'd inspect the database directly (SQLite file is accessible in the Docker volume).

 **For Other Users (Gift Buyers):**
-- Always see full claim status to prevent duplicate purchases
+- Can toggle to see claimed items when needed
-- Can see who claimed what (names are visible to other gift buyers)
+- Can see who claimed what (names visible with "Show Claimed" enabled)
+- Can click to reveal coordination notes ("💬 Note" button)
-- No restrictions—they need this info to coordinate
+- No restrictions on claim data—they need this info to coordinate

 ## User Interface Design